zhelyabuzhsky/stockfish/README.md

 ```

 ### Send the "ucinewgame" command to the Stockfish engine process.
-The main effect this command has is clearing SF's transposition table, and for most use cases it's probably not worth doing this.
+The main effect this command has is clearing SF's transposition table, and for most use cases there's no need to do this.
 Frequently sending this command can end up being a bottleneck on performance.
 ```python
 stockfish.send_ucinewgame_command()
 ```